StackStorm/st2docs/docs/source/actionchain.rst

 ------------------------

-ActionChain's are described in YAML (JSON supported for backward compatibiltiy) and placed inside a pack similar to other script or python actions.
+ActionChain's are described in YAML and placed inside a pack similar to other script or python actions.
 An ActionChain must also be associated with a metadata file that allows it to be registered as an Action by |st2|.
 This metadata contains name and parameter description of an action.

 ActionChain definition